coopcycle/coopcycle-website/content/federation.en.md

     <div class="col-md-8 col-md-offset-2 text-center banner">
         <h3 class="h3">How does it work?</h3>
         <p>
-            We follow the French social security moto: "To each according to their means, to each according to their needs"!
+            We follow the French social security motto: "To each according to their means, to each according to their needs"!
         </p>
     </div>
 </div>